William Jennings Bryan: Anti-evolution activism

 As part of his crusade against Darwinism, Bryan called for state and local laws banning public schools from teaching evolution.
 He requested that lawmakers refrain from attaching a criminal penalty to the anti-evolution laws and also urged that educators be allowed to teach evolution as a "hypothesis", rather than as a fact.
 Only five southern states responded to Bryan's call to bar the teaching of evolution in public schools.

 Bryan was worried that the theory of evolution was gaining ground not only in the universities, but also within the church.
 The developments of 19th century liberal theology, specifically higher criticism, had allowed many clergymen to be willing to embrace the theory of evolution and claim that it was not contradictory to Christianity.
 Determined to put an end to this, Bryan, who had long served as a Presbyterian elder, decided to run for the position of Moderator of the General Assembly of the Presbyterian Church in the United States of America, which was at the time embroiled in the Fundamentalist–Modernist Controversy.
 Bryan's main competition in the race was the Rev. Charles F. Wishart, president of the College of Wooster in Ohio, who had loudly endorsed the teaching of the theory of evolution in the college.
 Bryan lost to Wishart by a vote of 451–427.
 Bryan failed in gaining approval for a proposal to cut off funds to schools in which the theory of evolution was taught.
-Instead, the General Assembly announced disapproval of materialistic, as opposed to theistic, evolution.